 Instructions

-- Blend: Use an immersion blender to blend the soup until smooth.
+- Use an immersion blender to purée the soup until smooth.
+Alternatively, let cool slightly and blend in batches, then return to the pot.

 Notes